 15.0 STERILISATION OF NEW MAIN

-Sterilisation and bacteriological testing shall be carried out prior to any consumers being changed over from the existing pipework that is being replaced.
+Sterilisation shall be carried out prior to any consumers being changed over from the existing pipework that is being replaced and prior to commissioning new reticulation.
+The Contractor shall obtain approval from the Council prior to commissioning new reticulation.